IITDU-BSSE06/ads-demystifying-the-logs-Farzana0627/Contributions.md

 # Contributions File
-- I have taken help from ...
+- I have taken help from classmates for clarifying the requirements of assignment 3.
+Since I am not a python programmer, I went through Stackoverflow questions answers a few times for knowing about python syntaxes.